38 Ways You're Treating Your Heart Wrong

 Being lonely really can hurt your heart—in a literal way.
 According to research published in the journal Heart, people who reported not having close friendships or feelings of loneliness had a 32% higher risk of stroke, and a 29% increased risk of coronary heart disease.
 People who have a good circle of friends have a better chance of a longer life—social connections can help us feel more positive, recover from illness faster, and increase immune function.

-The Rx: Pick up the phone and make plans to see your friends.
-Like, in person (not just on Skype).
+The Rx: Pick up the phone and call your friends.
 If you're feeling depressed, talk to a doctor or a therapist to get help.

 You're Too Serious